Terms and Conditions

 Article 5 - PRICES

-Our prices are provided per accommodation based on maximum occupancy for full or half board, per accommodation for self-catering, and per pitch for camping.
+Our prices are advertised per accommodation unit based on maximum occupancy for full or half board, per accommodation unit for self-catering and hotels, and per pitch for camping.

 Supplements may be charged in the event of under-occupancy of the accommodation in full or half board, i.e. where the accommodation is occupied below its standard capacity.
 The amounts will vary according to the site and time of year.
 Prices are notified at the time of booking.

 Our prices are quoted as a fixed rate.
 No reimbursement is payable for curtailed stays.
 Any additional services arising from an extension of stay, for any reason whatsoever, will be payable by the subscriber.
 They will be charged at the rate applicable during the price period in question.

 Under no circumstances can Azureva’s discounts or promotional offers be combined with any sales made by a reseller or travel agency.

 Prices are set on the basis of the economic situation and may be revised in the event of a change in the economic situation or new regulatory provisions.
 Azureva reserves the right to amend its prices upwards or downwards, in particular in the event of a change in the VAT rate.